14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 We feel humbled to have attracted such amazing clients and projects over the years.
 At some points we’ve had to turn down interesting projects due to “only” being a team of three developers.
 This year we made a decision to start looking for a new digital talent to join our team.

-As we approach March, Marco had been working remotely from Brazil for a few months and we decided it was time for a grand reunion.
+As we approached March, Marco had been working remotely from Brazil for a few months and we decided it was time for a grand reunion.
 So, we all jumped on a plane and decided to meet half way..

 ## Off to Texas

 We had found the perfect meeting spot - [SXSW Interactive in Austin, Texas](http://www.sxsw.com/interactive/) .
-The conference featured a lots of amazing talks and smart people in our industry.
+The conference featured lots of amazing talks and smart people in our industry.
 We wrote a [piece on the current trends today](https://14islands.com/blog/2016/03/24/trends-at-sxsw-interactive-2016/).

 The outcome is that we are living a very exciting digital phase in history right now.
 Talk about to start the year inspired!